 A Superior Court Justice has reversed his own earlier ruling in favor of the town of South Bristol, awarding legal fees and financial penalties in the case of a local landowner who admitted to cutting down 47 trees within the town’s shoreland zone in Oct.
 2006.

-Daryl and Darcy Fraser of Damariscotta are proud to announce the birth of their baby girl, Carmella Sarah Fraser.
+Reba Richardson and Bill Plnecker of Warren are proud to announce the birth of their baby girl, Cecilia Jane Richardson Plnecker.

 Rhonda Flagg, Jefferson, launched her new business “Everything in its Place” on Jan.
 11 with a brunch for family and friends at the Damariscotta River Grill.
 Flagg provides a professional organizing service for homes and small businesses throughout the Midcoast area.
 “You can take control of your life again, and not have to do it alone,” Flagg said of creating “order out of chaos.”